 General Admission Requirements

-- Official transcript(s) for baccalaureate degree and any additional undergraduate or graduate academic course work.
-These must be forwarded to the Office of Graduate Admission directly by the academic institution.
+- All official transcript(s) for baccalaureate degree from an accredited institution and any additional undergraduate or graduate academic coursework whether or not credit was earned, the program was completed, or the credit appears as transfer credit on another transcript.
+These must be forwarded to the Office of Graduate Admission directly by the issuing institution.

-- Three recommendations (utilizing the required recommendation form) attesting to the suitability of the applicant for graduate work in the particular program.
-(Students applying for a certificate program need not submit recommendations.)
+- Three recommendations utilizing the required recommendation form.
+Recommendations should be written by appropriate professionals attesting to the suitability of the applicant for graduate work in the particular field.

 Students residing outside the United States or whose native language is not English must: